fabri1983/eternity2_solver/README.md

 ```sh
 mvn clean package
 ```
-It generates the jar file with default profile `java7` and copy the external dependencies under target folder.
+It generates the jar file with **default profile java7** and copy the external dependencies under target folder.
 Also by default it uses ProGuard code processing.
 Add `-Dproguard.skip=true` to generate simple java jar.

 **Profiles (use -P)**
-- `java7`, `java8`: for execution with either JVM. `java7` is active by default.
+- `java7`, `java8`, `java12`: for execution with either JVM.
+Creates `e2solver.jar`.
 - `jrockit`: intended for running on Oracle's JRockit JVM (the one that is java 1.6 version only).
+Creates `e2solver_jrockit.jar`.
 - `mpje`: intended for running in cluster/multi-core environment using MPJExpress api.
-Currently compiles to java 10.
+Currently compiles to java 1.8.
+Creates `e2solver_mpje.jar`.
 - `java8native`: only intended for Graal SubstrateVM native image generation.
-- `java12`.
+Creates `e2solver.jar`.
+- `java12benchmark`: generate an artifact containing JMH (Java Microbenchmarking Harness) api to benchmarking the core algorithm.
+Creates `e2solver_benchmark.jar`.**WIP**.
+- `junion`: additional profile which enables process of Junion annotations to pre-process sources for byte code manipulation. **WIP**.

 Execution